Tricky to teach topics

 The NHS and Child Smile also have some lovely resources and top tips to support healthy teeth.

 - Trying different foods.

 This can be a challenge for many families with older children as well as younger.
-While this short course is aimed at childcarers, there are some really helpful information for parents too to help support children to make healthy food choices.
+This article from BBC Good Food suggests 5 ways to encourage children to try new foods.

 - Writing your name.